 In Year 12 (Lower Eighth), students are encouraged to start thinking about their university application.
 The department runs a five lesson course, explaining the process of the application.
 There’s then time and opportunity for individual research into universities and the courses on offer.
 There are twelve UK university advisers who, in addition to their teaching responsibilities, specialise in providing assistance and guidance to pupils in their specialist subject areas.
 In their final year, students will be assigned to one of these advisers who will be responsible for writing their UCAS reference.

 In a typical year group of approximately 200, between a quarter and a third accept offers from Oxford and Cambridge.
 In 2020, 126 pupils gained places at other Russell Group universities including UCL and Imperial College which are within the top 10 in the 2020 QS World University Rankings.

 We have our own dedicated team of nine US counsellors and support staff for US University applications.
-Each year, normally over 30 pupils accept offers from Ivy League and comparable universities, including Chicago, Harvard, Princeton, Stanford and Yale.
+Each year, around 30 pupils accept offers from Ivy League and comparable universities, including Chicago, Harvard, Princeton, Stanford and Yale.
 In 2020, 23 pupils are heading to top North American universities including MIT, Stanford and University of Chicago, which are also within the top 10 in the 2020 QS World University Rankings, and three to other international institutions.